-The interdisciplinary program provides flexibility to students who have educational goals that do not fit into one of the established majors or minors offered by the university.
-There are two interdisciplinary bachelor degree tracks: Goals Option and Degree Completion.
+The interdisciplinary studies programs provide flexibility to students who have educational goals that do not fit into one of the established majors or minors offered by the university.
+There are two interdisciplinary bachelor's degree tracks: Goals Option and Degree Completion.
 Students who are interested in an interdisciplinary studies program should meet with an advisor in the office of Undergraduate Interdisciplinary Studies to develop their educational plan.
 Please schedule an intake appointment to learn more about degree options for you.

 The interdisciplinary studies major with a general studies concentration is a pathway to graduation for students who are unable to complete a particular major offered at UAF.
 Students in the general studies concentration have the flexibility to choose classes that are meaningful and relevant to their educational interests and career goals.
-Admission to the Degree Completion program requires a 2.0 cumulative GPA or higher, completion of at least 100 or more college credits, as well as a consultation with a degree completion advisor located in the Academic Advising Center.
-Students must write a letter of rationale explaining why this program is an appropriate path to graduation for them in order to be admitted to the general studies concentration of the interdisciplinary major.
-Students may not use the interdisciplinary studies major with a general studies concentration part of a double major.
+Admission to the degree completion program requires a 2.0 cumulative GPA or higher, completion of at least 100 or more college credits, as well as a consultation with an interdisciplinary degree completion advisor.
+Students must submit a rationale form explaining why this program is an appropriate path to graduation for them in order to be admitted to the general studies concentration of the interdisciplinary major.

 Looking for information about an Interdisciplinary Master's or PhD?
 Visit the Graduate School Interdisciplinary Program Website.